samuelhedgpeth/dotfiles/README.md

 # dotfiles

-This repository manages the dotfiles for Annie Hedgpeth.
+This repository manages the dotfiles for samuel Hedgpeth.

 ## Reset Mac